Tawnygoody/Tarmachan/README.md

 #### Imagery

-- Due to the nature of the products sold I have had to rely on other retailers products and modify them for use on my site.
+- Due to the nature of the products sold I have had to rely on other retailer's products and modify them for use on my site.
 For the most part product images have come from [Mountain Equipment](https://www.mountain-equipment.co.uk/) and other online retailers (credited in the credits section).

 - I have used a hero image on the home page to the give the site a dramatic appearance.
 Category images have been used for the featured products section on the home page to give a visual representation of what the companies products are intended for.
 Parallax images and product detail background images are in keeping with the company name.